ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 8.5 Device::open() does not automatically activate the asyncronous sending because the device might need some initalisation setting to produce valid data (for example setting the correct ADC range).
 By delaing the activation of asyncronous reads the application has the possibility to do the initialisation before the first data is being send, and can avoid invalid initial values on the process variables.
 * 8.5.1 Conceptually activating an asyncronous read is like subscribing a variable, and deacticating it is like unsubscribing a variable in a publish-subscribe pattern.
 The actual implementation depends on the details of the protocols.
-* 8.5.2 As the asynchonous mechanism and the call to doReadTransferSynchronously() are two idependent channels there are potential race condition, depending on the exact protocol.
+* 8.5.2 As the asynchonous mechanism and a synchronous read are two idependent channels there are potential race condition, depending on the exact protocol.
   The backend has to avoid this if possible.
 If it cannot be avoided the implementation must make sure that the last value in the queue is the newest value, and this is not dopped or missed, even if the values before are not in order or send twice.
-* 8.5.4 You cannot throw a logic error because a working device might have crashed right before you call the activate function, which can never be avoided.
-It is not a logic error.
-There is no need to throw runtime errors.
-The transfer elements will transport these exceptions.

 * 9. It does not matter if the exception occured in an asynchronous or synchronous read, or in a write operation.
+* 9.1.1 Open can be called again on an already opened backend to start error recovery.
-* 9.2.1 If an asynchronous read transfer is the first one to detect the exception the implementation must make sure that it is only pushed once into the queue, and informing "all" transfer elememnts with wait_for_new data does not send it again if it was already put onto the queue.
+* 9.1.2 If an asynchronous read transfer is the first one to detect the exception the implementation must make sure that it is only pushed once into the queue, and informing "all" transfer elememnts with wait_for_new data does not send it again if it was already put onto the queue.
-* 9.2.2 Open can be called again on an already opened backend to start error recovery.

 ## C. Requirements for all implementations (full and decorator-like) ##